aliwojo/aliwojo/README.md

 ### Hello there!
-## I'm Ali, a non-binary nerd and cat-loving JavaScript developer.
+## I'm Ali, a non-binary nerd and cat-loving Software Developer.

 Here's some info about me!